Virtual tours are a new form of marketing that allows customers to experience services or products by a retailer in a virtual environment.

-The internet is where most customers research before making any purchase decision, especially for the real estate industry.
+Most customers check online before making any purchase decision, especially for the real estate industry.

 So, real estate industries should provide as much information as possible on their websites and also include a virtual tour website to provide customers with the full experience.

 10. 50% of adult internet users in the US have taken a virtual tour.